bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:55:02

-Yeah.
-Okay.
-Ben Gunn.
+Yeah, Okay, Ben Gunn.
-Please debunk the thought about centralization of contributors, the same one.
+Please debunk the thought about the centralization of contributors, same one.
 Like, so this is what's doing the rounds.
 Yeah, I mean, it's gonna be centralized because there's only so many brains in the world.
-So the easier the problem, the more people be there to help address it.
+So the easier the problem, the more people are there to help address it.
 And you know, you're going to have to trust people to a certain extent, but we have great webs of trust so that you can check the signatures and check the code and check the releases.

 Sjors Provoost: 01:55:31

 We also have this thing called the whistleblowing effect.
-So even if the person who you trust to keep an eye on things might be asleep, as long as you have some access to what happens in the rest of the world by being on some social network or talking to some people occasionally, you'll find out that there's something really bad going on.
+So even if the person you trust to keep an eye on things might be asleep, as long as you have some access to what happens in the rest of the world by being on some social network or talking to some people occasionally, you'll find out that there's something really bad going on.
 That's also a mechanism that you're trusting, I think.

 NVK: 01:55:54

-Yep.
-Christopher Liss.
+Yep, Christopher Liss.
-I still don't entirely get derivation path and why it can't be the same.
+I still don't entirely get the derivation path and why it can't be the same.
 Okay.
 This is out of scope for this episode.
-Highly, highly recommend going check out <walletsrecovery.org>.
+I highly, recommend going check out <walletsrecovery.org>.
 I put all that information there.
 Bitburn.
 I would cover some aspects of the blockchain wars and the history of development.
-I think we've sort of went around it.
+I think we've sort of gone around it.

 Sjors Provoost: 01:56:22